Mobile Robots Market Size and Share

 By Navigation Technology

-LiDAR-based SLAM
+LiDAR-Based SLAM

-QR / Fiducial Codes
+QR and Fiducial Codes

 Camera-Only Vision

-Magnetic / Reflector Guidance
+Magnetic and Reflector Guidance

-By End-use Industry
+By End-Use Industry

 Warehousing and Distribution